-Our popular gorillas and primates eat over 50 different types of fruit and veg!
+Our popular gorillas and primates eat over 100 different types of food!
 We work with the seasons too, in order to keep their diets as varied as possible.
 We grow our own herbs and manage our own woodlands and plantations.
 The gorillas and primates also have concentrated vitamin pellets, cheese and other diary products, plus mealworms and crickets!

 Our primates often get rose petals and leaves that have been picked and frozen to keep their freshness and our gorillas are quite partial to hummus, mushy peas and dhall.

 The keeper teams offer scatter feeds up to 6 times a day, to help encourage natural foraging behaviour and the enclosures are filled with rope swings, bridges, slides and other items to keep things interesting and challenging.

 Our lovely elephants enjoy a wide variety of vegetables, pellets and browse, alongside small amounts of fruit as occasional treats.
 Linseed cakes and balls are a particular favourite and help to promote healthy skin and nails!

 The carnivores get a very varied diet, ranging from rabbit and mutton to pheasant, mice, squirrels and chickens.
 Meat is served on and off the bone and the keepers design a variety of interesting ways to make meal times different.
 To replicate how carnivores feed in the wild, we don’t offer huge portions every day and this aids digestion helping to keep the animals in tip top condition.

 Helping us feed the freshest food to our animals

 We grow our own vegetables, herbs and fruits for our animals at Walmestone Growers, near Canterbury.
 The nursery produces over 30 different crops and 20 different herbs each year and produces over 500 boxes of vegetables per week in the summer period!